FrancoLiberali/cql/docs/cql/logger.rst

 When connecting to the database, i.e. when creating the `gorm.DB` object, it is possible to configure the type of logger to use, the logging level, among others.
-As explained in the :ref:`connection section <cql/connecting_to_a_database:Connection>`, this can be done by using the `orm.Open` method:
+As explained in the :ref:`connection section <cql/connecting_to_a_database:Connection>`, this can be done by using the `cql.Open` method:

 .. code-block:: go

-  gormDB, err = orm.Open(
+  gormDB, err = cql.Open(
     dialector,
     &gorm.Config{
       Logger: logger.Default,